ricardoluhms/git_mini_tutorial/README.md

 # git_mini_tutorial

-# this will be used for our course 5040
+* this will be used for our course 5040

-# please after cloning your repo
-create your own brach as (dev_nickname)
+* please after cloning your repo create your own brach as (dev_nickname)

-# first step
+* first step
 git clone https://github.com/ricardoluhms/git_mini_tutorial.git

-# second step
+* second step
 git checkout -b dev_yournickname

-# third step
+* third step
 git add file_name.py

-# fourth step
+* fourth step
 git commit -m " This is the header of the commit"

-# fifth step
+* fifth step
 git push origin dev_yournickname

-## useful commands
+* useful commands

 git status
 gitk --all

+##
+This readme file uses markdown language